 A presumed case of COVID-19 is defined as an individual who is experiencing any COVID symptoms and has possible contact with someone who is COVID-19 positive or has a presumed COVID-19 diagnosis.

-- Classes are being held remotely & in person.
+Classes are being held in person only.

 Do not come to NSL if you are not feeling well, have a fever, or if you know you have been exposed to someone who has a confirmed case of COVID-19.